 Selecting the Right Rodless Cylinder

-Unless an application calls for the specific capabilities of the cable or flexible wall cylinder, slotted-type rodless cylinders will typically provide the most effective solution.
+Unless an application calls for the specific capabilities of the cable or flexible wall cylinder, slotted-type rodless cylinders will typically provide a highly effective solution.

 Awide range of manufacturers produces slotted-type rodless cylinders.
 Although these cylinders are relatively simple in design, there are technical features and engineering support tools that design engineers and OEM machine builders should consider when selecting rodless cylinders.

-Oval piston shape—With circular pistons, all the side-load is carried by the bolt connecting the piston and the shuttle.
+Oval piston shape—With circular pistons, all the side-load is carried by the bolt connecting the piston and the carriage.
 With an oval piston, the lateral torque is taken up by bearing surfaces on the oval piston and thus the load capacity is increased.
-In addition, this allows for a thicker and therefore stronger mechanical connection between the shuttle and piston.
+In addition, this allows for a thicker and therefore stronger mechanical connection between the carriage and piston.

 Some rodless cylinders utilize an oval piston design to provide increased load capacity and reduce side load.